daveschudel/Fedora-KDE/README.md

 I've spent a lot of time just playing with Fedora and KDE, learning how it works.
 KDE is very configurable.
 You can pretty much set it up however you want.

+## KDE Specific Information
-Chapters 5 & 10 are the only one that here specific to the KDE spin so users of the base Fedora distro and other spins can get information that could help them too.
+I originally wrote this for the Fedora KDE spin but Chapters 5 & 10 are the only one that here specific to the KDE so users of the base Fedora distro and other spins can use this document too.

 As I find more I'll add it.
 I hope it helps you.
 <br><br>

 ## Fedora 39

-Fedora 39 was released November 7.
-There are a number of changes to Gnome but the big one for all the spins & labs was eliminating the Modular repository.
+Fedora 39 was released November 7, 2023.
+There were a number of changes to Gnome but the big one for all the spins & labs was eliminating the Modular repository.

 I decided to use the upgrade option this time instead of wiping the machine & starting from scratch.